 Destiny and Religion

-Destiny and Religion - What controls destiny?
+What or who controls destiny?
 In the ever dynamic religious world, the answer to that question routinely fluctuates between designed by God – manipulated by man and orchestrated in entirety by God.
 Regardless, however, unlike the growing populations of atheist and deists, the religious community as a whole accepts unilaterally that there is an unwavering force of destiny, it’s the extent of its effect on our lives as humans that has remained a talking point for centuries past.
 The holy books of the world’s many religions present today all paint a picturesque picture of an omnipotent being who has the world in his palms; controlling every event in it.
 From the daily rising of the sun and its setting to the cycle of life and death and all the possibilities that occur within that life cycle.
 This being is God, and for the most part, he is the author and finisher of destinies.

 Examining Destiny and Fate in the context of the Religious setting